qfpl/fp-in-ruby/slides/fp-in-ruby.md

 <div class="notes">
 - Can always replace mutation with another variable
-- Mutation is a problem because it hurts our ability to reason
-   + Must interpret the code in your head to know what a variable contains at any point
-   + With immutability, you only need to find where it's defined - can't be anything else after that
 - Tradeoff is coming up with more names for things
 </div>